grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 }
 ```

-Alright, so we've replaced the `libm` trig functions, what about `sqrtf`, `ceilf`, `floorf`, and `absf`?
+Alright, so we've replaced the `libm` trig functions, what about `sqrtf`, `ceilf`, `floorf`, and `fabsf`?
 This is where *nightly* Rust comes into play, so make sure you've "`rustup default nightly`ed yourself" or build the project with nightly features from now on.

-Nightly Rust enables a module called `core::intrinsics`. `core::intrinsics` provides us some functions that are "intrinsic" to the architecture we are compiling to, in this case WebAssembly.
+Nightly Rust enables us to use a module named `core::intrinsics`.
+`core::intrinsics` provides us some functions that are "intrinsic" to the architecture we are compiling to, in this case WebAssembly.

-In order to turn on the experimental intrinsics feature, enable `#![feature(core_intrinsics)]` at the top of your file:
+In order to turn on the experimental intrinsics feature, add `#![feature(core_intrinsics)]` to the top of your file:
 ```rust
 #![no_std]
 #![feature(core_intrinsics)]